This post may contain affiliate links. Please see our disclosure policy for more details.

 If you love experimenting in the kitchen, here are some fun ways to switch things up:

-- Chocolate Chip Muffins – swap blueberries for dark chocolate chips for a treat.
+- Chocolate Chip Muffins – add 1/4 cup mini chocolate chips or dark chocolate chips instead of blueberries.

-- Nutty Crunch – add chopped walnuts or almonds for extra texture.
+- Nutty Crunch – fold in 2 tbsp finely chopped walnuts or almonds for extra texture.

 - Spiced Muffins – increase the cinnamon and add a pinch of nutmeg for a cozier taste.